Travel Iran on a Tailor-Made Tour

 Visit Tehran, Persepolis, Yazd and more

-From the bustling bazaars of Tehran to the pleasure gardens of Kashan, you can follow in the footsteps of Byron.
+From the bustling bazaars of Tehran to the pleasure gardens of Kashan, you can follow in the footsteps of Byron, Marco Polo and more.
 Out in the desert, the mud-brick houses of Yazd and the ruins of Persepolis stand firm against the blazing sun.

 Off-shore, island paradise awaits on Hormuz and Qeshm.
 Throw in Isfahan’s world-renown Abbasid architecture, and you’ve got a Iran tour that’ll be the talk of the town for years to come.

 Oh, and don’t forget to add in hugely varied and delicious Persian cooking, a range of ecological zones and the legendary hospitality of the Iranian people.

 This classic Iran tour was inspired by Joanna Lumley’s Silk Road Adventure series.
 One of our directors, Antonia, was one of the producers of the show, spending a year setting up the stories and locations featured in the series.